World Peace Update

 This of course did not go down well with the government, who proceeded to decimate the town from the air using cluster bomb munitions.
 Banned by most nations, cluster bombs release hundreds of bomblets that can remain unexploded and pose threats for the civilian population for decades.
 These attacks can be seen as both desperate and ruthless, not only making it hard for the FSA to move around the captured territory but also posing problems for the regime, were they ever to take the area back.

-Check back next week to see whether I'm helping to sink a French armada or crying over computer games losses in my vinegar-stained boxer shorts.
+Check back next week to see whether I'm helping to sink a French armada or crying over computer game losses in my vinegar-stained boxer shorts.

 Follow Henry on Twitter: @Henry_Langston